 VPNs do this by routing your connection through a server in your chosen country and giving you a visible IP address from that country.

-This is not necessary for playing on most bitcoin sites but could be a good idea for security or if you are going to a country where some of your other favourite websites are blocked or you have other online activities that would benefit from having a VPN.
-If that applies to you see our big list of bitcoin accepting VPNs.
+This is not necessary for playing on most bitcoin sites but could be a good idea for security or if you are going to a country where some of your other favorite websites are blocked or you have other online activities that would benefit from having a VPN.